ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 This training was developed and taught by [Heather Turner](/author/heather-turner/), and was open to all Champions and Mentors.

-In addition, champions are invited to the training session for non-selected applicants as an optional activity.

 ## Training for the Mentors
+In addition to the following workshop, Mentors were invited to all the training sessions offered to Champions and non-selected applicants as an optional activity.

 ### [rOpenSci Champions Program.
 Mentorship Training and Orientation](https://ropensci-training.github.io/ropensci-mentors/)

-Mentors develop their mentoring skills during this training and orientation, which covers active listening, effective questioning, and giving feedback.
-They receive resources for their mentoring roles, such as the Mentors' Guidelines, Meeting Templates, and details of the logistics of the champions program.
+Mentors developed their mentoring skills during this training and orientation, which covered active listening, effective questioning, and giving feedback.
+They received resources for their mentoring roles, such as the Mentors' Guidelines, Meeting Templates, and details of the logistics of the Champions Program.

-This training was developed for the Champion Program, taught by [Yanina Bellini Saibene](/author/yanina-bellini-saibene/), and all mentors must complete it.
+This training was mandatory for all Mentors.
+It was developed for the Champions Program and taught by [Yanina Bellini Saibene](/author/yanina-bellini-saibene/).

-In addition, mentors are invited to all the trainings sessions offered to champions and non-selected applicants as an optional activity.

 ## Training for non-selected applicants

-We also conduct a workshop for those not selected to be champions.
-The aim of this workshop is to provide an opportunity for all applicants to develop skills in open-source software development to support their their professional advancement, which may include future applications to this or other similar programs.
+We also conducted a workshop for those not selected to be Champions.
+The aim of this workshop was to provide an opportunity for all applicants to develop skills in open-source software development to support their their professional advancement, which may include future applications to this or other similar programs.

 ### [Developing Software Together](https://paocorrales.github.io/git-developing-software-together/)

-It is a three-hour course on using Git and GitHub to collaboratively develop open-source software with the R language.
-The training presents how to work with Git, using the command line, RStudio, and GitHub.
-The workshop introduces the concept of version control systems, local and remote repositories, and actions like stage, commit, push, pull, and merge.
-It also shows how to collaborate with others through forks and pull requests.
-The workshop has hands-on and group exercises.
+This was a three-hour course on using Git and GitHub to collaboratively develop open-source software with the R language.
+The training presented how to work with Git, using the command line, RStudio, and GitHub.
+The workshop introduced the concept of version control systems, local and remote repositories, and actions like stage, commit, push, pull, and merge.
+It also demonstrated how to collaborate with others through forks and pull requests.
+The workshop had hands-on and group exercises.

-The training was developed by [Paola Corrales](/author/pao-corrales/) and taught by Paola and Yanina Bellini Saibene.
+This training was developed by [Paola Corrales](/author/pao-corrales/) and taught by Paola and Yanina Bellini Saibene.

 ## What do our participants think of the training received?

-At the end of each workshop, we asked those who participated to fill out an anonymous survey telling us three things:
+At the end of each workshop, we asked those who participated to fill out an anonymous survey asking three questions:

 * What did you like the most?